Table of Contents

 If you are a participant of online gaming, then you ought to give Pink Elephants slot game (from Thunderkick) a try.

 Not only are they regarded as sacred in Egypt, but are also a sign of great fortune in a myriad of cultures.
 There is also the famous Japanese white cat figurine known as the ‘Maneki-Neko’ that is a famous lucky charm to the owner.

 In Germany, for example, it is perceived as good fortune if a black cat happens to sporadically cross your path from the right to the left, and not vice versa.
 Those who believe in this superstition can give the renowned Big Win Cat slot machine from Play’n Go a try!

 Amulets in the shape of scarab bugs and beetles had immense popularity in ancient Egypt and were considered to have connections to the god of the sun (Ra), as well as his powers to give life.
 Furthermore, the scarab beetle was thought of as lucky, given that it protected people’s hearts.

 Players can test their luck by partaking in the Beetle Jewels slot, courtesy of iSoftBet.

-All in all, it is evident that symbols of great fortune have been in existence, just as long as mankind, and are a popular phenomenon all over the world.
+All in all, it is evident that symbols of lucky animals have been in existence, just as long as mankind, and are a popular phenomenon all over the world.
+Choose your favourite casino and check the influence power of your lucky fish or pig.
 While some may regard them as mere superstition, others can confidently say that they work.